uutils/uutils.github.io/content/playground.md

 ## Sharing commands via URL

-You can pre-fill the terminal with a command using the `?cmd=` URL parameter.
+After running a command, click **🔗 Copy share link** below the terminal to copy a link that reruns it.
+You can also build one by hand with the `?cmd=` URL parameter.
 The command runs automatically when the page loads - great for sharing examples or linking from documentation.

 **Examples:**